 - Day 2, 10:30am (or 2 hours after the previous step): You may start to eat again.

 I am only explaining the basics of the liver and gallbladder flush with my own experience.
-I highly recommend you to pick up Andreas Moritz’s book, in which he detailed what you need to do to prepare for the flush the week ahead, and what to do to detox other organs, such as the colon and kidney, in between of the liver and gallbladder flushes.
+I highly recommend you to pick up Andreas Moritz’s book.
+In the book, he detailed what you need to do to prepare for the flush the week ahead, and what to do to detox other organs, such as the colon and kidney, in between of the liver and gallbladder flushes.
 You can read my kidney cleanse experience using Andreas Moritz’s method.

 What to Expect